mediafinger/flight_simulator/README.markdown

 ## First Iteration

 Let's first set up the basics.
-Read the tasks, then make the tests green one by one.
+Read the tasks, then make the tests green __one by one__.
 Just fulfill the requirements - and use the same names!
 The tests are already written, so you just have to make them pass.

 ### Running the tests: